Foundations:

 Closure is the final stage of the Foundations system.

-Its purpose is to help you end a cycle of work cleanly — without rushing into the next decision, discarding what you learned, or carrying unfinished weight forward.
+Its purpose is to help you end a cycle of work cleanly — without rushing into the next decision or carrying unfinished weight forward.

 Closure is not a standalone guide.